Q: Is a recording of the meeting available?

 Q: At some point I hope you will contrast Sakai with Moodle and other open source learning management systems.

-A: Josh respects Moodle, but felt Sakai was a better fit for Marist.
-The enterprise-nature of Sakai was attractive as was the integrated e-portfolio functionality.
+A: Josh conveyed his respect for Moodle, but felt Sakai was a better fit for Marist according to the criteria they developed.
+The enterprise-nature of Sakai was also attractive as was the integrated e-portfolio functionality.

 There will be a "Blackboard, Moodle and Sakai" panel at Educause 2009 in Denver.